A whole school response

 - refer students to support agencies and health service providers if required

-- make adjustments for students on rehabilitation programs for injuries and students with permanent disabilities.
+- make adjustments for students on rehabilitation programs for injuries and students with disability.

 - provide English language support